evennia/evennia/docs/source/Contribs/XYZGrid.md

 	grid = evennia.search_script("XYZGrid")[0]

   (`search_script` always returns a list)
-- You can get it with `evennia.contrib.xyzgrid.xyzgrid.get_xyzgrid`
+- You can get it with `evennia.contrib.grid.xyzgrid.xyzgrid.get_xyzgrid`

-	from evennia.contrib.xyzgrid.xyzgrid import get_xyzgrid
+	from evennia.contrib.grid.xyzgrid.xyzgrid import get_xyzgrid
 	grid = get_xyzgrid()

   This will *always* return a grid, creating an empty grid if one didn't